prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          Int

    Description
-         Time in seconds how long the cookie with collection of pages should be alife for the client, after creating any collection
+         Time in seconds how long the cookie with collection of pages should be alive for the client, after creating any collection

    Default
          60\*60\*24\*30 = 2592000